L42ARO/NSL_Payload_22-23/pico_Dev/pico_Dev.md

     Lora
     Cam motors

-This is device is a slave to the Raspberry Pi Zero
+This device is a slave to the Raspberry Pi Zero